thenaterhood/heartbeat/README.md

 Setup
 ============
+If you're on ArchLinux, a pkgbuild is provided with the occasional package in the releases under the releases tab here on Github.

-Configure a port and secret string in the settings.py file.
+Once installed, configure a port and secret string in the settings.py file or in the /etc/heartbeat.conf depending on your install.
 This is used for the monitor to identify heartbeats so that multiple heartbeats can be on the same network with different monitors.